 Irregular periods, difficulty getting pregnant, and excessive hair growth (hirsutism) are a few common symptoms of polycystic ovary syndrome (PCOS).
 PCOS symptoms can also differ in severity and many people have it without knowing.
 Even though there’s no cure for PCOS, there are many helpful ways to manage your symptoms — from following healthy lifestyle habits to taking medication.

 Polycystic ovaries are one of the main features of PCOS.
-This is when your ovaries contain many fluid-filled sacs (follicles) that surround your eggs.
+This is when your ovaries contain many fluid-filled sacs (follicles) surrounding your eggs.
 These cysts aren’t harmful but can lead to hormonal imbalances — which can affect your menstrual cycle.
 Despite its name, you don’t actually have cysts, and not everyone with PCOS will have polycystic ovaries.

 You can check for polycystic ovaries by getting an ultrasound — your GP will request one if it’s appropriate.

 If your ovaries aren’t producing eggs (ovulating) each month, you might have irregular periods or they might be absent.
 On average, the length of your menstrual cycle lasts around 28 days — but it’s normal for it to be slightly shorter or longer.
 If you're unsure how long your cycle is, you could keep a diary each month to help you understand what's normal for you.